dzbeck/multiscanner/docs/install.md

 configuration file does not need to be manually updated.
 See [docs/module\_writing.md](<docs/module_writing.md>) for more information.

 Modules are configured within the configuration file, config.ini.
 General parameters are shown in Table X. Module-specific parameters follow for those modules that have them.
-See Section 2.3xx for information about all default modules.
+See [Default Modules](using.md/#Default-Modules) for information about all default modules.

 ###General Module Parameters###